Actindo-AG/Documentation/Adyen/Integration/02_ManageAdyenConnection.md

         ![Report service password](../../Assets/Screenshots/Adyen/Integration/AdyenWebServicePassword.png "[Report service password]")

-5. Enter the credentials for notifications that Adyen shall send to the *Payments* module via the *http://basic_out_credentials* API. <!---Stimmt der Name des APIs?--> To do this, follow these steps:
+5. Enter the credentials for notifications that Adyen&trade; shall send to the *Payments* module via the *http://basic_out_credentials* API. <!---Stimmt der Name des APIs?--> To do this, follow these steps:
       -  Enter the technical user for the notification API in the *Notification user* field.
-You have defined this user in Adyen under *Developers > Webhooks > Security section* before.
+You have defined this user in Adyen&trade; under *Developers > Webhooks > Security section* before.

     -  Enter the password for the notification API in the *Notification password* field.
-You have defined this user in Adyen under *Developers > Webhooks > Security section* before.
+You have defined this user in Adyen&trade; under *Developers > Webhooks > Security section* before.

         ![Basic authentification](../../Assets/Screenshots/Adyen/Integration/BasicAuthentification.png "[Basic authentification]")